Contact Us

 Idea generation is about problem definition and specific ways to solve it.
 When companies start a product creation cycle with an in-house or outsourced team with high-quality management, they need a clear and detailed vision of their future project and its ideas.

 All businesses should get started with defining the problem they are going to solve.
 It’s vital to search for competitors and their products.
-All of the market products solve some audience problems.
-Don’t forget about it when businesses develop new ideas.
+All of the products solve some audience problems.
+Don’t forget about it when your business develops new ideas.

-The is a variety of problem statement techniques that helps businesses to define problems and ideas of the audience in the market, but basically, companies should answer just 3W questions:
+The 3W is a variety of problem statement techniques that helps businesses to define the problems of the target audience, but basically, companies should answer just 3W questions:

 • What is the problem?